scrouthtv/easy-copy/README.md

 This software uses third-party source code.
  - Salvatore Sanfilippo's `kilo.c`, accessible on the internet via [https://github.com/snaptoken/kilo-src/blob/sections/kilo.c](GitHub).
 It is licensed under BSD 2-Clause "Simplified", a copy of which comes included with EasyCopy, named `LICENSE.2`.
- - Karpelès Lab Inc.'s `reflink` project, accessible on the internet via [https://github.com/KarpelesLab/reflink/](GitHub).
-It is licensed under the MIT License, a copy of which comes included with EasyCopy, named `LICENSE.3`.